jamesmcintyre/node-modules-cache-tool/README.md

 Just take the contents of bash_function.sh and paste it into your .bash_profile (or equivalent).

 ## Alternate Install
 Create a folder called "scripts" in your home directory (should be the same directory as your .bash_profile).
-Then create a file called "switch.sh" in it and past the contents of "bash_function.sh" into it.
-Then past this into your ".bash_profile":
+Then create a file called "switch.sh" in it and paste the contents of "bash_function.sh" into it.
+Then paste this into your ".bash_profile":

 ```
 # this pulls in script(s) from ~/scripts